syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 * probability: A probability associated with the F cumulative distribution.

-* deg_freedom1: The numerator degrees of freedom.
+* deg_freedom1: The numerator degrees of freedom, representing the variability in the first data set or group.

-* deg_freedom2: The denominator degrees of freedom.
+* deg_freedom2: The denominator degrees of freedom, representing the variability in the second data set or group.

 **Remarks**

-* If any argument is non-numeric, `F.INV` returns the `#VALUE!` error value.
+* If any argument is non-numeric, `F.INV` returns the `#VALUE!` error.

-* If probability is less than 0 or probability is greater than 1, `F.INV` returns the `#NUM!` error.
+* If probability is less than 0 or greater than 1, `F.INV` returns the `#NUM!` error.

 * If deg_freedom1 or deg_freedom2 is not an integer, it is truncated.